 Flower Notes:

-White (Spring; dioecious; fragrant, but not ornamentally important)
+White (Dull white, 4-lobed flowers in spring; dioecious; fragrant, but not ornamentally important)

 Foliage Notes: